Skip to content

 Not too big, not too expensive: The Chevrolet Equinox EV

-arstechnica4 weeks ago04 mins
+arstechnica4 months ago04 mins

 At the heart of the car, between the axles, lives the 85 kWh lithium-ion battery pack, which gives the Equinox EV an EPA range of 319 miles (513 km) on…